-$\textbf{Note:}\ \ \textit{No options have been exercised, cancelled or expired in respect of the above \textit{Directors since the commencement of the Scheme}.$
+Note: No options have been exercised, cancelled or expired in respect of the above Director since the commencement of the Scheme.

-- (ii) There were no share options granted to controlling shareholders of the Company and their associates. - (iii) At the end of the financial year there were no outstanding grants to participants who received 5% or more of the total number of options available under the 2000 Scheme. - (iv) No options were granted during the financial year ended 31 December 2011. - (v) From the commencement of the 2000 Scheme to the end of the financial year, a total of 838,735,324 options were granted (this number assumes all options were adjusted on 10 June 2009), of which 121,390,122 options remained outstanding (i.e. not exercised or cancelled) as at the end of the financial year. - (vi) There were no options granted at a discount during the financial year ended 31 December 2011.
+- (ii) There were no share options granted to controlling shareholders of the Company and their associates. - (iii) At the end of the financial year there were no outstanding grants to participants who received 5% or more of the total number of options available under the 2000 Scheme. - (iv) No options were granted during the financial year ended 31 December 2012. - (v) From the commencement of the 2000 Scheme to the end of the financial year, a total of 838,735,324 options were granted (this number assumes all options were adjusted on 10 June 2009), of which 91,636,532 options remained outstanding (i.e. not exercised or cancelled) as at the end of the financial year. - (vi) No options were granted at a discount during the financial year ended 31 December 2012. - (vii) No options were exercised during the financial year.